Johnson College Announces New One-Year Academic Certificate Program, Industrial Technology

 Comprising four colleges – Business, Education, Liberal Arts and Sciences and Visual and Performing Arts – Kutztown University of Pennsylvania offers a wide range of outstanding academic programs to prepare individuals for successful careers.
 Located on 289 acres, the campus is adjacent to the Borough of Kutztown in Berks County, Pennsylvania.
 As of fall 2020, enrollment at the university includes 7,892 students.
 For more information visit kutztown.edu or contact the Office of Undergraduate Admissions at 610-683-4060 or admissions@kutztown.edu

-Photo Caption: (L to R): Dr. Anne Zayaitz, Kutztown University provost, Dr. Kenneth S. Hawkinson, Kutztown University president, Dr. Katie Leonard, Johnson College president and CEO, and Dr. Kellyn Williams, Johnson College chief academic officer sign a dual admission transfer agreement between Johnson College and Kutztown University to facilitate the transfer of Johnson College graduates to Kutztown University.
+Photo Caption: (L to R): Dr. Anne Zayaitz, Kutztown University provost, Dr. Kenneth S. Hawkinson, Kutztown University president, Dr. Katie Pittelli, Johnson College president and CEO, and Dr. Kellyn Williams, Johnson College chief academic officer sign a dual admission transfer agreement between Johnson College and Kutztown University to facilitate the transfer of Johnson College graduates to Kutztown University.

 Tech Talk with Johnson College Podcast – Episode 4 Now Live

 Tech Talk with Johnson College Podcast Episode 4, “Information Technology and It’s Effect on Our Lives” is live.
-In this episode Dr. Katie Leonard talks with Johnson College’s own Matt Cirba.
+In this episode Dr. Katie Pittelli talks with Johnson College’s own Matt Cirba.
 They discuss how educators rely on technology to interact with students throughout the pandemic and how it will impact our world in the future.

 Visit https://johnsoncollegepodcast.com/ to listen to all of the Tech Talk with Johnson College Podcast episodes and learn more.